lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-computing-a-bitcoin-address-part-2-public-key-to-hex-address.md

     Date: 2014-03-15T04:09:45
     Tags: public key, Bitcoin addresses, hashes, SHA256, RIPEMD160, OpenSSL, C, Racket, FFI

-This series of posts figures out how to compute a Bitcoin address from a private key.
 In a previous post, we
 [derived a Bitcoin public key from a private key][lit:pubfrompriv].
 This post explores how to convert that public key into a Bitcoin address (in hexadecimal notation).
 I'll be using